Our 9:38 Ministry Training Apprenticeship

 The typical associate?

 Varies hugely!
 All sorts of people make good bible teachers, and sections of our training are tailored to different gifts.
 We need men and women who are passionate for the Lord Jesus, committed to his people, and love his word.
-The scheme is flexible with two entry points so we can take a wide range of age, stage and training experience.
+The scheme is flexible so we can take a wide range of age, stage and training experience.
 Associates have included new graduates and older workers, ex-apprentices and Relay workers, and church ministers before or after Bible college.

 Why should I consider the St Helen's Associate Scheme?